 -

 Choose the Right Tool: Selecting the appropriate measuring tool is the first step to ensuring accuracy.
 For most everyday tasks, a standard ruler or tape measure marked in both centimeters and millimeters will suffice.
-However, for more precise measurements, consider using digital calipers or micrometers.
+That said, for more precise measurements, consider using digital calipers or micrometers.
 These tools provide a digital readout and can often measure to the nearest 0.01 millimeter.

 -